Fact-checked by the ZeroinDaily editorial team

 Which platform has better AI features?

 Zoom AI Companion is included free on all paid Zoom plans and provides meeting summaries, action items, and transcription.
-Microsoft Copilot for Teams is more powerful but costs an additional $30 per user per month.
+Microsoft Copilot for Teams is more capable but costs an additional $30 per user per month.
 For most businesses, Zoom’s free AI tier delivers better immediate value unless you already use Microsoft 365 Copilot across other apps.

 Is Zoom or Teams better for remote teams?